Take a moment to call upon the skincare Gods

 Tip: donât pat dry your face with a towel.
 I know, but hear me out.
 Since face towels, or towels in general, tend to accumulate fine dust, what they prefer doing instead is gently wiping the water away with their hands.

 How has it been so far?
-Watch out for our next post where we will explore one of my favorite steps, Toners.
+Watch out for our next post where we will explore the world of Exfoliating.
 Until then, happy cleansing!